-When a woman is discharged from the hospital, she may either receive so much information that she becomes overwhelmed (e.g., pamphlets, flyers, samples), or she may receive very limited “mother-focused” information on what health changes she can expect after childbirth.
-In either scenario, the reality is that many women do not receive consistent messages and adequate guidance about how to identify warning signs and symptoms of complications, or instructions on when, where and how to obtain necessary medical attention in the days and weeks following childbirth.
+When a woman is discharged from the hospital, she may either receive so much information that she becomes overwhelmed (e.g., pamphlets, flyers, samples), or she may receive very limited “mother-focused” information on what health changes she may experience after childbirth.
+In either scenario, the reality is that many women do not receive consistent messages and adequate guidance on identifying the warning signs and symptoms of complications, or instructions to obtain necessary medical attention within the postpartum period.

 Increasing the number of women who recognize potential life-threatening post-birth warning signs that can occur after hospital discharge and educating them on when to obtain immediate medical attention can save lives.

 AWHONN has developed a standard approach to postpartum discharge education provided by nurses during the hospital stay.
 The program includes online education on maternal morbidity and mortality and how to deliver consistent messages about warning signs that can signal serious complications.
 The online course educates postpartum nurses about the rising rates of maternal mortality and severe morbidity in the U.S., particularly in the postpartum period, and the role nurses can play in reversing this trend.

 The course also provides a discharge education checklist that includes points for nurses and a handout for all mothers to take home.

 AWHONN is committed to assisting hospital leaders in the implementation of key evidence-based initiatives.
 As facilitating change can be difficult, AWHONN has created a PDE Implementation Community for hospital leaders to interact with AWHONN staff and other participating members to best support this change effort.
 This Implementation Community includes: